Proxion-anonymous/Proxion/README.md

 - An Ethereum archive node to obtain the bytecode for analysis
 - An Etherscan API key to obtain the source code for analysis
-- A Python runtime with pip
+- Python 3.10 with pip

 An Etherscan API key and an Infura archive node API key is included by default, and can be changed in `proxion/Config.py`.